Archomeda/OBS-GW2-Plugin/README.md

 built-in ones are not enough (be sure to check the `plugins/Gw2Plugin/README.txt` file in the installation folder of OBS when this plugin is installed for more information)
+- Checks for new releases on GitHub automatically in a non-intrusive way
 - More planned...